Wallymer/toffeeOSdocs/Releases/current-notes.md

 |--------------------------------|

 - bug fixes
-- updated to Stable seed to allow users to switch release channels following the [changes we made](https://github.com/Wallymer/unicorndocs/blob/main/changes-to-release-channels.md) earlier this week.
+- updated to Stable seed to allow users to switch release channels following the [changes we made](https://github.com/Wallymer/unicorndocs/blob/main/changes-to-release-channels.md) to them.